FedEx St Jude Championship: Will Zalatoris wins first PGA Tour title, beating Sepp Straka in play-off

 The 28-year-old seemingly carded a third round of 67 to see him sit just two shots behind Spaun, only for a two-shot penalty to be added to his score for playing from the wrong place on the fourth hole of his third round.

-Footage posted on social media showed that Smith's ball was on the red line marking the penalty area on the par three after he had taken a drop.
+Footage posted on social media showed Smith's ball was on the red line marking the penalty area on the par-three after he had taken a drop.

 Smith, who won the Players Championship in March and his first major title in the 150th Open at St Andrews, failed to recover from the penalty, carding an even-par final round of 70.